 Local boats for each community

-With the clinic under construction in 2016, Mallam and the communities in its catchment area on the other side of the river requested a number of local dugout style boats be made so that each community could have their own.
+With the clinic under construction in 2016, the communities on the other side of the river requested a number of local dugout style boats be made so that each community could have their own.
 Not having to share boats between communities along the river meant faster, fairer access to the services.

 A large motor boat